ApsaraGeek/spark-kmeans-kmeansPP/README.md

 # K-means implementation in Spark - Python

+This project was developed during my masters at Paris-Dauphine university.
+You can find [here](https://github.com/bilal-elchami/data-analytics-kmeans/blob/master/docs/report.pdf) the project report.

 ## Objectives
-* Implementing KMeans in Spark
+* Implement KMeans in Spark.
-* Generate data for testing
+* Generate random data to feed our algorithms.
-* Test the algorithm and show the resuts
+* Test the algorithms and show some resuts.

 ## K-means:
 The K-means algorithm is one of the most used clustering methods to group a disparate set of data.
 This method relies mainly on unsupervised learning.
 The goal of this project is to implement the KMean algorithm with Spark (python) and evaluating the performance of our implementation based on existing and generated data.